erfangc/typescript-webpack/README.md

 ## TODOs
  - Make the generator agnostic to the underlying testing framework (allow users to use mocha or jest)
  - Out of the box `sourcemap` support
+ - Support for other layouts
+ - Optional dependency on phantomjs or Chrome for karma
+ - Accept CLI args